tusharkanta/ML_DL/S15/Readme.md

 BCE loss with logits (segmoid handled internally) is stable has been used for both image and text labels ground truth.
 For image pixel based tasks, SSIM and even Dice loss can be considered.
 I tried all 3 (BCE with logits), SSIM (with kernel size 3 and reduction method as mean) and Dice loss.
 BCE loss seems to be giving better result.
 SSIM loss produced blank depth image on U-Net and Dice Loss I could not configure as it was expecting int64 conversion of images which i tried but could not achieve.

-********Training and Test******
+**Training and Test**

 Train was done on 70% of total datasets.
 While on custom depthmax model, total loss was fixed (2*mask loss + depth loss), I tried a different approach on U-Net model.
-On U-Net model i took total loss as only mask loss (ignored depth loss) for first few epochs and then took total as only depth loss (ignored mask loss) for subsequent epochs.
+On U-Net model I took total loss as only mask loss (ignored depth loss) for first few epochs and then took total as only depth loss (ignored mask loss) for subsequent epochs.
 This produced better result compared to a loss function having mixture of both.
 In test method, I saved the plot outputs in equal batch intervals in every epoch.
-Model state was stored in the end.
+Model state was stored in google drive for each run cycle.
+For test prediction accuracy, I calculated SSIM Index metrics from skimage structural similarity module.
+Please refer to output presentation below for the same.

 For training and test please refer to the following link in github: